-10. If a TEO receives funding under this funding mechanism that is less than it should have been, or that it was entitled to receive, the TEC must pay the amount of the under-funding as soon as reasonably practicable.
+10. If a TEO receives funding under this funding mechanism that is less than it should have been, or than it was entitled to receive, the TEC must pay the amount of the underfunding as soon as reasonably practicable.

 Specific parameters